 It takes courage.

 Making it through the holidays can be stressful for any family.
-But for newly divorced couples, or those who are in the midst of a divorce or custody dispute, it can feel almost traumatic.
+But for newly divorced couples or those who are in the midst of a divorce or custody dispute, it can feel almost traumatic.
 The thought of not having your children throughout Christmas, or of being alone on the holidays, can cause feelings of anxiety and depression.
-The disruption of what have become family traditions can cause sadness.
-Worries about how the children will fare while in the care the other parent (especially when that other parent was not the primary caregiver) can lead to panicky emotions.
-Dealing with a relationship that has ended, and concerns about your children and your uncertain future, can be a recipe for fear and anger.
+The disruption of what has become family traditions can cause sadness.
+Worries about how the children will fare while in the care of the other parent (especially when that other parent was not the primary caregiver) can lead to panicky emotions.
+Dealing with a relationship that has ended, and concerns about your children and your uncertain future can be a recipe for fear and anger.
 All too often, those are the types of emotions that come to the forefront during the holidays.
 And the result can be arguments, disagreements . . .
 Conflict.

 It takes patience.

 Not surprisingly, family law attorneys are busy during the holidays.
 When communication between parents shuts down, fear takes over.
 When people become unwilling to discuss and compromise, anger flares.
 That’s when people turn to their lawyers and the courts.
-Sometimes emergency motions and court appearances are necessary, however, in many cases they are caused by a knee-jerk reaction to a perceived slight or threat; something said in the heat of the moment which neither party really intended to turn into an expensive legal skirmish.
+Sometimes emergency motions and court appearances are necessary, however, in many cases, they are caused by a knee-jerk reaction to a perceived slight or threat; something said in the heat of the moment which neither party really intended to turn into an expensive legal skirmish.
 In these instances, a little patience can go a long way.
 When conflict occurs during the holidays, rather than jumping right in and engaging in a war of words, it helps to sit back, take a deep breath, and consider the alternatives.
 This doesn’t mean giving in.
 It simply means not “taking the bait” and escalating an already volatile situation.
 It means keeping your composure and calmly examining your options before reacting.
 Most problems can be worked out when people are able to think clearly and rationally.

 It takes faith.

 Statistics show that the vast majority of cases will be resolved out of court, before trial.
-And following the divorce, most people will eventually settle into a time sharing routine that works for both the parents and the children.
-If you can control the panicky emotions now, and make an effort to communicate respectfully with your ex (or soon-to-be ex), then you will be setting the stage for better communication in the future, and a healthy way of handling problems when they do arise.
+And following the divorce, most people will eventually settle into a time-sharing routine that works for both the parents and the children.
+If you can control the panicky emotions now, and make an effort to communicate respectfully with your ex (or soon-to-be-ex), then you will be setting the stage for better communication in the future, and a healthy way of handling problems when they do arise.
 Try to have a little faith that things will work out.